lunighted/INTERHAL147/README.md

 INTERHAL IS:
 Intensive DDoS script capable of creating up to 999 streams with unlimited load.
 It can be used on several servers at once.
 For testing purpose.
-Temporary is not open-source and only BINARY_X64 project.
-Maybe in future will be created a DEB-X64 package or published source code.
+Temporary is not open-source and only BINARY project.
+Maybe in future will be created a DEB package or published source code.
                             L U N I G H T

 # R E Q U I R E M E N T S :

-- LINUX X64 Only
+- LINUX i686(INTEL both x32 and x64), amd64(AMD x64), arm(ARMv7+) or aarch64(ARMv8+) Only
 - Bash
 - Python 3
 - Python Requests